 In Drucker’s own words: “Management is doing things right; leadership is doing the right things.”

-Drucker’s management theory embodies many modern concepts, including:
+Peter Drucker’s management theory embodies many modern concepts, including the following:

-Drucker conceptualized "Management by Objectives" (MBO), a process that encourages employees of all levels to work together.
-Each worker has an equal say, sharing their own insight and opinions to reach common ground.
-From there, teams establish shared goals and delegate tasks according to skillsets and interests.
+The idea is simple: Employees at all levels work together to advance the business toward an agreed-upon destination.
+Each worker has an equal say, sharing their opinions on the destination.
+From there, teams establish business goals and delegate specific tasks according to skill sets and interests.

 For organizations and individuals, Drucker believed in fellow management consultant George T. Doran’s concept of SMART goals – goals that are specific, measurable, achievable, realistic and time-bound.

 “It’s the idea that you have to have a sense of where you’re going, what good results look like and how you’re going to achieve them,” Rosenstein explained.
 “You have to think in a very concrete way about what you want to accomplish so that you can get there, and help other people get there.”

 Although Drucker’s ideas are decades old, they feel as fresh today as ever.
 Consider, for example, one of his most famous pieces of advice: “Look out the window and see what’s visible but not yet seen.”